toddr/RFB/0001-pep-process.md

 2. Read the PPE to check if it is ready: sound and complete.
 The ideas must make technical sense, even if they don't seem likely to be accepted.
-3. The title should accurately describe the content.
+3. Check that the title accurately describes the content.
-4. The file name extension (`.md`) is correct.
+4. Check that the file name extension (`.md`) is correct.
 5. Skim the PPE for obvious defects in language (spelling, grammar, sentence structure, etc.).
 Editors may correct problems themselves, but are not required to do so.
     * If the PPE isn't ready, an editor will send it back to the author for revision, with specific instructions.
     * Once the PPE is ready for the repository, a PPE editor will: